shanej3/TF2-Loadout-Generator/README.md

-Tool for generating a random Team Fortress 2 loadout
+# Team Fortress 2 Random Loadout Generator

 Created in Python as an exercise for learning Tkinter and JSON